Are you preparing a resume? It’s natural to want to tell prospective employers all about yourself — but some things are better left unsaid.

 Anything that isn’t true

-You may be tempted to exaggerate your skills, training or accomplishments, but doing so always is a mistake.
+You may be tempted to exaggerate skills, training or accomplishments.
+However, doing so always is a mistake.
 Once you put something in writing, you can’t take it back.
-Even if it helps you land a job, the lie may resurface years later and damage your reputation or even cost you your career.
-So don’t exaggerate your qualifications.
-If you don’t have a college degree, describe the training you’ve received on the job.
-The best way to get a resume filled with accomplishments is to do work that you’re proud of.
-Faking your qualifications is a bad idea.
+Even if it helps you land a job, the lie may resurface years later and damage your reputation or career.

 What wisdom — or painful lessons — can you share about your job searches?
 Tell us in comments below or on our Facebook page.